-If one perturbs the Hamiltonian function of a completely integrable system, the resulting Hamiltonian flow is called \textit{nearly integrable}.
-For simplicity, we work in the $C^\infty$ category, though the smoothness can be lower (depending on the dimension).
-Once the unperturbed system is non-degenerate in a suitable sense, the celebrated Kolmogorov-Arnold-Moser(KAM) Theorem \cite{Ar1}\cite{K}\cite{M} shows that in nearly integrable systems, a large amount of invariant tori survive and the dynamics on these tori is still quasi-periodic. ``A large amount" means that the measure of the tori which do not survive goes to zero as the size of the perturbation does (the concrete estimates are of no importance for us here).
-These invariant tori are called \textit{KAM tori}.
+What happens if we make a tiny perturbation on these ``deterministic" systems?
+At first glance, it seems unlikely those invariant tori would persist under even $C^{\infty}$-small perturbation.
+For example, it is not hard to break the periodic Liouville tori by slightly changing the Hamiltonian.
+However, the celebrated Kolmogorov-Arnold-Moser(KAM) Theorem \cite{Ar1}\cite{K}\cite{M} shows that any $C^{\infty}$-small perturbation of any nondegenerate (in a sense which is not relevant to this brief exposition) completely integrable system results in an overwhelming measure of invariant tori (called \textit{KAM tori}) on which the dynamics is still quasi-periodic. ``An overwhelming measure" means that the measure of the tori which do not survive goes to zero as the size of the perturbation diminishes.